edyou25/IELTS/md/speaking-todo/day-1.md

 Accommodation

-1.Are the transport facilities in your city very good? no, i think im not talking about shenzhen. l house is in a small town in north of china. there is no subway and airport. so almost everyone has a car.
+1.Are the transport facilities in your city very good? no, i dont think so l house is in a small town in north of china. there is no subway and airport. so almost everyone has a car.